 What’s next for you and for ScratchPad?

-Right now, we are in product development for a new product line to compliment our existing ScratchPads.
+Right now, we are in product development for a new product line to complement our existing ScratchPads.
 We are also considering stocking a few other items in our shop that would be synergistic to our current product lines and provide further value to our customers and their dogs.
 Further, we are looking to expand our current program that we offer to professional trainers.

 We began 2020 with big goals in mind; while COVID-19 has changed some of our goals, we are working hard to pivot where we can and still achieve our goals for the year.